swiss-territorial-data-lab/proj-rooftops/README.md

         or in editable mode:

         ```
-        $ pip install -e .
+        pip install -e .
         ```

         If the installation is successful, the message "You are using a modified version of segment-geospatial library (v 0.10.2 fork)" must be printed in the prompt while executing the script `segment_images.py`.

-**Disclaimer**: We do not guaranty that the scripts in the sandbox folder and outside the main proposed workflows are functional in the proposed virtual environment.
+**Disclaimer**: We do not guarantee that the scripts in the sandbox folder and the scripts not included in the workflows can be executed with the provided requirements

 ### General data

-The data on the delimitation of roofs was used in all workflows.
-The ground truth produced for this project was used to assess the segmentation workflows.
-They are described here after:
+The datasets are described here after:

 - Roof delimitation: vector shapefile [CAD_BATIMENT_HORSOL_TOIT](https://ge.ch/sitg/sitg_catalog/sitg_donnees?keyword=&geodataid=0635&topic=tous&service=tous&datatype=tous&distribution=tous&sort=auto) providing the roof planes by EGID;
-- Ground truth of the roof objects: vector shapefile of the labels produced for this project and used for the assessments of the segmentation:
+- Ground truth of the roof objects: vector shapefile of the labels produced for this project and used for the assessments of the segmentation workflows:
    - version 2023-11-10 LiDAR: ground truth used for the optimization and the assessment of the LiDAR segmentation.
-Most objects of the low classes like lawn and terraces were removed from the dataset;
+Most objects in the low height classes, such as lawn and terraces, have been removed from the dataset;
    - version 2023-11-13: ground truth used for the optimization and the assessment of the image segmentation.
 It corresponds to the complete ground truth;
 - EGID lists: selected buildings for the ground truth identified by their federal number (EGID).
 The buildings are listed in `EGID_GT_full.csv` and split into the training and test datasets:
-    - EGID_GT_test.csv: 17 EGID selected to control the performance of the algorithm on a test dataset;
+    - EGID_GT_test.csv: 17 EGID selected to control the performance of the algorithm on a test dataset.
+It is provided here as an example to run the code with.
-    - EGID_GT_training.csv: 105 EGID selected to perform hyperparameter optimization of algorithms on a training dataset;
-    - EGID_GT_training_subsample_imgseg.csv: In the case of image segmentation, the training list is too long to perform hyperparameter optimization in a reasonable time.
-For this reason, a training list reduced to 25 buildings is provided.

-In this repository, only the test data are supplied, along with a subset of vector shapefile for roof delimitation, to enable the user to run an example.
+In this repository, only test data is supplied, along with a subset of the roof delimitations, to enable the user to run an example.
+The full datasets can be requested by contacting the STDL.

 ## Classification of the roof plane occupancy

 ## LiDAR segmentation

+The set of scripts is dedicated to the segmentation of rooftop objects in the LiDAR point cloud.
+This workflow is based on [Open3D](https://www.open3d.org/docs/release/).
+It supposes that roofs composed of flat planes and that obstacles protrude.

 ### Data

-In addition to the general data, the segmentation workflow need:
+In addition to the general data, the segmentation workflow needs:

-- LiDAR point clouds: the [tiles of the 2019 flight over the Geneva canton](https://ge.ch/sitggeoportal1/apps/webappviewer/index.html?id=311e4a8ae2724f9698c9bcfb6ab45c56) were used;
+- LiDAR point clouds: the [tiles of the 2019 flight over the Geneva canton](https://ge.ch/sitggeoportal1/apps/webappviewer/index.html?id=311e4a8ae2724f9698c9bcfb6ab45c56) were used.
+They are automatically downloaded through a script;
-- Shapes corresponding to the LiDAR tiles.
+- Emprises tiles LiDAR 2019.shp: Shapes corresponding to the LiDAR tiles.

 ### Workflow

+The following scripts are used to segment the LiDAR point cloud:
+1. `retrieve_point_clouds.py`: downloads the point clouds,
+2. `prepare_data.py`: reads and filters the roofs of the selected EGID in the point clouds,
+3. `pcd_segmentation.py`: segments the point clouds in planes and clusters,
+4. `vectorization.py`: creates 2D polygons from the segmented point clouds,
+5. `post_processing.py`: merges the results for the pitched and other roofs together and simplifies the geometry of the detections,
+6. `assess_results.py`: evaluates results by comparing them with the ground truth, calculates metrics and tags detections,
+7. `assess_area.py`: calculates the free and occupied surface of each EGID and compares it with the ground truth.

+The corresponding command lines are provided here below.

-First, the LiDAR point clouds have to be downloaded with the command below and unzipped by the user.
+First, the LiDAR point cloud tiles have to be downloaded with the command below and unzipped by the user.

 ```
-python scripts\pcd_segmentation\retrieve_point_clouds.py
-config/config_pcdseg_all_roofs.yaml
+python scripts/pcd_segmentation/retrieve_point_clouds.py config/config_pcdseg_all_roofs.yaml
 ```

-After that, the segmentation is performed with different parameters on buildings with a pitched roof than on other buildings.
+After that, the point cloud segmentation is performed.
+Specific parameters are used for pitched roofs.

 ```
 python scripts/pcd_segmentation/prepare_data.py config/config_pcdseg_all_roofs.yaml